sciZer0/newdiscoveries/a/README.md

 FUNDAMENTAL MISTAKES IN OFFICIAL SCIENCE

 1.1.
-First Fundamental Mistake in “Official” Science;1.2.
-Second Fundamental Mistake in “Official” Science;1.3.
-Third Fundamental Mistake in “Official” Science;1.4.
-Fourth Fundamental Mistake in “Official” Science;1.5.
-Endless Series of Fundamental Mistakes in “Official” Science.
+First Fundamental Mistake in "Official" Science;1.2.
+Second Fundamental Mistake in "Official" Science;1.3.
+Third Fundamental Mistake in "Official" Science;1.4.
+Fourth Fundamental Mistake in "Official" Science;1.5.
+Endless Series of Fundamental Mistakes in "Official" Science.

 __________

 1.1.
-First Fundamental Mistake in “Official” Science
+First Fundamental Mistake in "Official" Science

 This First Fundamental Mistake is exactly the one that is the SUFFICIENT fundamental mistake in science.